comeddy/aws-cdk-sagemaker-studio/README.md

 ## License

 This library is licensed under the MIT-0 License.
-See the LICENSE file.
+See the LICENSE file.<br>
 This code has been tested and verified to run with AWS CDK 1.120.0 (build 6c15150)